 7. Vegetable juices

+Drink the juices fresh, immediately after making them and do not store them for later.
 Fresh vegetable juices help meet your daily nutrient intake during pregnancy.

 - They are rich in vital nutrients and give a good dose of fiber.